aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 ## **Default Project Properties**
 Microsoft Project lets users set default project properties that speed up the process of setting up a project.
 The default properties define when a new task starts and finishes, sets the default overtime and standard pay rates and more.
 Aspose.Tasks supports these features.

-The [Project]() exposes a number of properties for managing a project's default properties:
+The [Prj](https://apireference.aspose.com/tasks/net/aspose.tasks/prj/fields/index) exposes a number of properties for managing a project's default properties:

-- [DefaultStartTime](): a new tasks' default start time, takes a DateTime value.
+- **DefaultStartTime**: a new tasks' default start time, takes a DateTime value.
-- [DefaultFinishTime](): a new tasks' default finishing time, takes a DateTime value.
+- **DefaultFinishTime**: a new tasks' default finishing time, takes a DateTime value.
-- [DefaultFixedCostAccrual](): an assignment's default fixed cost accrual, takes one of the values defined by the [CostAccrualType]() enumeration.
+- **DefaultFixedCostAccrual**: an assignment's default fixed cost accrual, takes one of the values defined by the [CostAccrualType](https://apireference.aspose.com/tasks/net/aspose.tasks/costaccrualtype) enumeration.
-- [DefaultStandardRate](): the default standard pay rate, takes a double.
+- **DefaultStandardRate**: the default standard pay rate, takes a double.
-- [DefaultOvertimeRate](): the default overtime pay rate, takes a double.
+- **DefaultOvertimeRate**: the default overtime pay rate, takes a double.
-- [DefaultTaskEVMethod](): the default task earned value method, takes one of the values defined by the [EarnedValueMethodType]() enumeration.
+- **DefaultTaskEVMethod**: the default task earned value method, takes one of the values defined by the [EarnedValueMethodType](https://apireference.aspose.com/tasks/net/aspose.tasks/earnedvaluemethodtype) enumeration.
-- [DefaultTaskType](): the project's default task type, takes one of the values defined by the [TaskType]() enumeration.
+- **DefaultTaskType**: the project's default task type, takes one of the values defined by the [TaskType](https://apireference.aspose.com/tasks/net/aspose.tasks/tasktype) enumeration.

 To see the default project information in Microsoft Project: